-The EPS department believes that hands-on research is an unparalleled experience for undergraduates and allocates funding for students to work in labs and research groups during the school year and summer.
-Check out what some of our undergraduates have been doing during the most recent term!
+The EPS department believes that hands-on research is an unparalleled experience for undergraduates, and therefore allocates funding for students to work in labs and research groups during the school year and summer.
+See our recent undergraduate research website for more information on what students have been up to lately!

 Every year, EPS undergraduates present their research in departmental settings and at conferences around the world.
-See some of our recent conference presenters and student publications.
+See some of our recent conference presenters and student publications at the link above.

-Learn about how to work in an EPS research group or find fellowship and internship opportunities outside of Harvard.
+Learn about how to work in an EPS research group or find fellowship and internship opportunities outside of Harvard here.

-The EPS department provides generous support to undergraduates to conduct research, present at conferences, and spend the summer working in Cambridge.
-To apply for funding, speak with the Academic Program Manager (Chenoweth Moffatt) and complete the funding request forms found on the undergraduate Forms page.
+The EPS department provides generous support to undergraduates conducting research, presenting at conferences, and spending the summer working in Cambridge.
+To apply for funding, speak with the Academic Programs Manager, Campbell Halligan (email@example.com).